gradle/gradle/design-docs/publication-model.md

 Running `gradle publish` will build and upload the artifacts, but not sign them.
 Running `gradle publishMavenLocal` will build the artifact, but not sign them.

+## Reuse the Gradle resource transports for publishing to a Maven repository

+To provide progress logging, better error reporting, better handling of authenticated repositories, etc.

 ## Add support for resolving and publishing via SFTP

 Add an SFTP resource transport and allow this to be used in an Ivy or Maven repository definition.